xlfdll/VeryCDOfflineWebService/README.md

   * **The original and converted database files are not provided in this repository**

 If everything is set up correctly, the pages similar to above screenshots should show up.
 Type a keyword to start a search.

+**NOTICE: this app does not contain comment data, nor the features to show / post comments.**